adornes/cml_dvc_sales_forecasting/README.md

 ### Suggestions

-* Add more lags and differences to second last week and third last week.
+* Try more features (lags, differences for second last week, third last week and so on) not only at the product level, but at the global.
+* Investigate products with sales over 25 units.
+* Try using LightGBM native support for categorical features with Product Code.
-* Change model hyperparameters
+* Try tuning the model hyperparameters.
+* Try a neural network and ensemble with GBM.

 ### Step-by-step